courtneyphillips/triangle-checker-sinatra/README.md

 ## Synopsis

 Triangle Checker is an exciting app that informs you of the type of triangle your three values will create.
 Will it be equilateral?
 Isosceles?!
 Scalene?!
 Or not a triangle at all?
+Crafted as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).

 ## Installation